United States Conference of Catholic Bishops: Committees

-National Right to Life Committee
+National Right to Life

 During the 1960s, the women's movement in the United States started working on the state level to legalize abortion rights for women.
 To combat these efforts, the NCCB in April 1967 appointed Reverend James T. McHugh during April 1967 to help coordinate a national Catholic counter-response.

 In 1968, the NCCB founded the National Right to Life Committee (NRLC), headed by attorney Juan Ryan.
 Its goal was to coordinate information and strategy between Catholic anti-abortion groups.
 As of 2024, the NRLC has affiliates in all 50 states with over 3,000 local chapters.
 These NRLC affiliate groups were forming in response to efforts to change abortion laws based on model legislation proposed by the American Law Institute (ALI) in Philadelphia.
-New Jersey.

 The NRLC held its first national meeting of chapter leaders in Chicago in 1970 at Barat College.
 The following year, NRLC held its first convention at Macalester College in St. Paul, Minnesota.

+Laity, Marriage, Family Life, and Youth

+The Committee on Laity, Marriage, Family Life, and Youth (LMFLY) develops programs and guidelinesto support lay Catholics, marriages, families, and young people in the United States.
+It supports marriage through resources on dating, marriage preparation, and family planning (NFP).
+It supports and advocates for traditional doctrine, including parental rights, family-friendly public policy.

 Issues

 Abortion

-In 1990, the USCCB hired the public relations firm Hill & Knowlton in New York City to launch a campaign to persuade Catholics and non-Catholics to oppose abortion rights for women.
+In 1990, the USCCB hired the public relations firm Hill & Knowlton in New York City to launch a campaign to persuade Catholics and non-Catholics to oppose the Abortion-rights movement.
 This was part of a persuasive effect to educate the public on abortion as opposed to demonstrations at women's health clinics.

 In the November 2023 assembly, the bishops again stated that abortion was a greater threat to life than gun violence, racism, climate change and inequality in health care and was the preeminent priority of the American Catholic Church.